So, you’ve been reading about the reasons to switch to Linux and the benefits of using it, and you’ve finally decided to give it a try. Good.

 9. Ubuntu Studio

-Ubuntu Studio uses the Xfce desktop environment and comes preinstalled with audio and video tools.
-This Ubuntu variant caters for the needs of audio, video and graphics creators.
+Ubuntu Studio uses the KDE and comes pre-installed with tools for audio, video, photography, and graphics creators.

 Which Ubuntu to choose and how?

-To sum up, as an average desktop user, your focus should be on the default Ubuntu, Kubuntu, Lubuntu, Xubuntu, Ubuntu Mate, and Ubuntu Budgie.
-And according to YOUR preference, you can choose to install the one you like.
+To sum up, as an average desktop user, your focus should be on the default Ubuntu.

 Ubuntu releases a new version every six months, and this happens in the months of April (04) and October (10).
 There are two types of releases: